Telecominfraproject/oopt-gnpy/docs/excel.rst

 `Links` sheet MUST contain all links between nodes defined in Nodes sheet.
 Each line represents a 'bidir link' between two nodes.
 The two directions are represented on a single line with "east cable from a to z" fields and "west from z to a" fields.
 Values for 'a to z' may be different from values from 'z to a'.

-Since both direction of a bidir 'a-z' link are described on the same line (east and west), 'z to a' direction MUST NOT be repeated in a different line.
-If repeated, it will generate another parrallel bidir link between the same end nodes.
+Since both directions of a bidirectional ``a-z`` link are described on the same line, the reverse direction must not be added as a separate row to represent the same physical link.

+Several rows with the same pair of endpoints are allowed.
+Each row represents a distinct parallel bidirectional link.
+The links are distinguished by their row and, when provided, by their ``Cable Id`` values.

 Parameters for "east cable from a to z" and "west from z to a" are detailed in 2x7 columns.
 If not filled, "west from z to a" is copied from "east cable from a to z".